corbt/next-frame/README.md

 `'next-frame'` is designed to be a third option.
 It allows you to break up an expensive computation into smaller parts and run just part of it on each repaint.
 This maintains the responsiveness of your UI while the computation is still ongoing.

 # Quick Start

+This quick start assumes that you're already familiar with the `async` and `await` keywords, which you can read up on [here](https://medium.com/the-exponent-log/react-native-meets-async-functions-3e6f81111173#.6yek596lu).
+Async and await are enabled by default in current versions of React Native, so this pattern works in RN out of the box.

 ```javascript
 import nextFrame from 'next-frame';